 My eyes were bent upon the wave, I cast them not aside, And thought I saw the loon's foot beneath the silver tide.
-But ahl my eyes deceived me-for as my glance I cast, It was my lover's paddle-blade that dipped so light and fast.
+But ch! my eyes deceived me-for as my glance I cast, It was my lover's paddle-blade that dipped so light and fast.

-The loon's foot-the loon's foot, "Tis sweet and fair to see; But, oh, my lover's paddle-blade, Is sweeter far to me.
+The loon's foot-the loon's foot "Tis sweet and fair to see; But, oh, my lover's paddle-blade, Is sweeter far to me.

-The lake's wave-the long wave-the billow big and free, It wafts me up and down, within my yellow light cance; But while I see beneath heaven pictured as I speed, It is that beauteous paddle-blade that makes it heaven indeed.

-The loon's foot-the loon's foot,

-The bird upon the sea, Ah! it is not so beauteous As that paddle-blade to me.
+The lake's wave-the long wave-the billow big and free, It wafts me up and down, within my yellow light canoe; But while I see beneath heaven pictured as I speed, It is that beauteous paddle-blade that makes it heaven indeed.
+The loon's foot-the loon's foot, The bird upon the sea, Ah! it is not so beauteous As that paddle-blade to me.

 It was not long before a small bird of beautiful plumage flew upon the rock on which she usually sat.
 This mysterious visitor, which, from its sweet and artless notes, is called Chileeli, seemed to respond in sympathy to her plaintive voice.
 It was a strange bird, such as had not before been observed.
-It came every day and remained chanting its suc-1 the ndezeader e the er of ation as 8 bitter urned oy his ' until heart. out he Spirit. which , they m her nccesself by ht, he eaving nining wer to y, but From r seen pined tation r lost nately equesurnful notes till nightfall; and when it left its perch, it seemed, from the delicate play of the colors of its plumage, as if it had taken its hues from the rainbow.
+It came every day and remained chanting its notes till nightfall; and when it left its perch, it seemed, from the delicate play of the colors of its plumage, as if it had taken its hues from the rainbow.
 Her fond imagination soon led her to suppose it was the spirit of her lover, and her visits to the lonely rock were repeated more frequently.
 She passed much of her time in fasting and singing her plaintive songs.
 There she pined away, taking little nourishment, and constantly desiring to pass away to that land of expected bliss and freedom from care, where it is believed that the spirits of men will be again reunited, and tread over fields of flowery enjoyment.
 One evening, her lifeless body was found at the foot of the rock, but when death came to her, it was not as the bearer of gloom and regrets, but as the herald of happiness.